 The position of the gene on the p or q arm.
 The position of a gene is based on a distinctive pattern of light and dark bands that appear when the chromosome is stained in a certain way.
 The position is usually designated by two digits (representing a region and a band), which are sometimes followed by a decimal point and one or more additional digits (representing sub-bands within a light or dark area).
 The number indicating the gene position increases with distance from the centromere.
 For example: 14q21 represents position 21 on the long arm of chromosome 14.
 14q21 is closer to the centromere than 14q22.

 Sometimes, the abbreviations “cen” or “ter” are also used to describe a gene's cytogenetic location.
 “Cen” indicates that the gene is very close to the centromere.
 For example, 16pcen refers to the short arm of chromosome 16 near the centromere.
 “Ter” stands for terminus, which indicates that the gene is very close to the end of the p or q arm.
-For example, 14qter refers to the tip of the long arm of chromosome 14. (“Tel” is also sometimes used to describe a gene's location.
-“Tel” stands for telomeres, which are at the ends of each chromosome.
-The abbreviations “tel” and “ter” refer to the same location.)
+For example, 14qter refers to the tip of the long arm, or the very end, of chromosome 14.

-The Human Genome Project, an international research effort completed in 2003, determined the sequence of base pairs for each human chromosome.
+The Human Genome Project, an international research effort completed in 2003, determined the sequence of nucleotides for each human chromosome.
 This sequence information allows researchers to provide a more specific address than the cytogenetic location for many genes.
-A gene’s molecular address pinpoints the location of that gene in terms of base pairs.
+A gene’s molecular address pinpoints the location of that gene in terms of nucleotides.
 It describes the gene’s precise position on a chromosome and indicates the size of the gene.
 Knowing the molecular location also allows researchers to determine exactly how far a gene is from other genes on the same chromosome.

 Different groups of researchers often present slightly different values for a gene’s molecular location.
 Researchers interpret the sequence of the human genome using a variety of methods, which can result in small differences in a gene’s molecular address.